MichaelBurak/MichaelBurak/README.md

 - 🌱 I’m currently learning **more and more data engineering - cloud, Big Data, databases and DevOps, oh my!**

-- 👯 I’m looking to collaborate on **a graph-based thought mapping application for mental health, looking for strong front-end developer/web designe.r**
+- 👯 I’m looking to collaborate on **a graph-based thought mapping application for mental health, looking for strong front-end developer/web designer**

 - 🤝 I’m looking for help with **mentorship and collaboration/teaching, reach out!
 Always looking to exchange knowledge!**